Mv0777/WisfluxAcademy_Internship2022/Assignment8.md

 ## Program
--Create a Rest API using ExpressJS and Typescript, which has five endpoints of type:-POST \
+-Create a Rest API using ExpressJS and Typescript, which has five endpoints of type:\
-–Create a user and save it into a JSON file.-PUT –Update a user on the basis of its email.\
+-POST–Create a user and save it into a JSON file.-PUT –Update a user on the basis of its email.\
 -GET–Get a specific user detail on the basis of email from JSON File.\
 -DELETE –Delete a specific user on the basis of email.\
 -Get –A Get request for getting all the available user in JSON file.Note:\